acrosman/snowfakery_extras/Readme.md

 # Snowfakery Extras

 This is a collection of sample code and directions for creating plugins and providers for Snowfakery.
+I have a blog post that explain how to [create Snowfakery plugins](https://spinningcode.org/2021/05/snowfakery-custom-plugins-part-1/) in more detail.

 ## Things you'll need

 1. Python 3 (generally recent-ish version).
 2. Snowfakery 1.9 or later.
 3. Faker module for python (`pip3 install Faker`).
    1. A Faker sample community provider like [Microservice](https://github.com/craiga/faker-microservice): `pip3 install faker-microservice`
 4. A recipe to work from (see recipes folder).

 ## Creating a fakery provider for Snowfakery